 Do you get reportable fringe benefits?

-The way we assess reportable fringe benefits as part of your adjusted taxable income is changing.
+The way we assess reportable fringe benefits as part of your adjusted taxable income is changing from 1 January 2017.

 We currently use 51% of the total value of your reportable fringe benefits in calculating your payment rates.
 These are a part of your adjusted taxable income.